bw0rth/pync/docs/source/options/py-file-exec.rst

 and the uppercase **-Y** option.

 This section focuses on the **-Y** option to execute code from a specified file path.
-To execute code from a string, see :doc:`../options/py-code-exec`.
+To execute code from a given string, see :doc:`../options/py-code-exec`.

 Executing Python Files With -Y
 ==============================